pegjs/pegjs/README.md

 The code inside the predicate can access all variables and functions defined in the initializer at the beginning of the grammar.

+The code inside the predicate can also access location information using the `location` function.
+It returns an object like this:

+    {
+      start: { offset: 23, line: 5, column: 6 },
+      end:   { offset: 23, line: 5, column: 6 }
+    }

-The code inside the predicate can also access the current parse position using the `offset` function.
-It returns a zero-based character index into the input string.
-The code can also access the current line and column using the `line` and `column` functions.
-Both return one-based indexes.
+The `start` and `end` properties both refer to the current parse position.
+The `offset` property contains an offset as a zero-based index and `line` and `column` properties contain a line and a column as one-based indices.

 The code inside the predicate can also access the parser object using the `parser` variable and options passed to the parser using the `options` variable.